SaadiaELF/Code_Crowd/README.md

 Watch the video:)

 ## License
-This application is covered by the MIT License license.
+This application is covered by the MIT License.

 ## 👪 Contributing
 This web application has been created with the contribution of the following team members: